 Click references to get full details and/or access

-The model adopted here for the Cape Fold Belt (CFB) is that of Linol and de Wit (2021), who suggest that there was double subduction below Patagonia, including consumption of the Agulhas Ocean (AO) separating Africa and Patagonia The pre-drift position of the Falkland Islands is disputed but the fit supported here, mainly based on Kimmeridgian facies and tectonic correlations places it south of Natal, necessitating a bend in the Cape Fold Belt as it enters South Africa offshore.
+The model adopted here for the Cape Fold Belt (CFB) is that of Linol and de Wit (2021), who suggest that there was double subduction below Patagonia, including consumption of the Agulhas Ocean (AO) separating Africa and Patagonia The pre-drift position of the Falkland Islands is based on Kimmeridgian facies and tectonic correlations.

-In North Africa the Djeffara (DJ) Rift is still subsiding (Gabtni et al, 2009) while other seemingly isolated set of rifts are forming in the Maragh (MA) Basin and Hameimat (HA) Basins of Libya (Gras and Thusu, 1996 ).
-The Palymrides (PA) Basin of Syria (Brew et al, 2001) rifts as a precursor to opening of part of the Eastern Mediterranean and such activity could extend offshore into the Levantine Basin (Gardosh et al, 2006).
+In North Africa the Djeffara (DJ) Rift is still subsiding (Gabtni et al, 2009) while another seemingly isolated set of rifts are forming in the Maragh (MA) Basin and Hameimat (HA) Basins (Gras and Thusu, 1996 ).
+The Palymrides (PA) Basin of Syria (Brew et al, 2001) rifts as a precursor to opening of part of the Eastern Mediterranean.
+Such activity could extend offshore into the Levantine Basin (LE, Gardosh et al, 2006).
 The first rift that precedes Central Atlantic breakup occurs within the Argana (AR) Valley of Morocco (Frizon et al, 2008).
-Local rifting also occurs in the Sabratah Basin offshore Libya as part of a gradual step northwards of rift activity on this area through the Permo-Trias (Reeh, 2015).
+Local rifting also occurs in the Sabratah Basin offshore Libya as part of a gradual step northwards of rift activity in this area (Reeh, 2015).

 Neotethys may now be propagating into at least the northeastern part of the Mediterranean.
 This is evidenced by the outcropping of Late Triassic oceanic basalts in Cyprus (Lapierre et al 2006) and in Turkey (Robertson and Parlak, 2013).
-Israel (e.g. Judea Graben) is still in a syn-rift phase however (Gardosh et al, 2006) and the North Eratosthenes Transform (NET) is speculated to form a limit to the Neotethyan ocean at this time.
-Widespread carbonate deposition characterises the northern and north-eastern margins of the African (including Arabian) plate, though with an increasing proportion of deepwater facies (Dercourt et al, 2000).
+Israel (e.g. Judea Graben) is still in a syn-rift phase however (Gardosh et al, 2006).

 Many of the rifts in southern Africa now seem to be in a phase of passive fill by fluvial redbeds (Macgregor (2018).
 Following a stratigraphic hiatus in the Ladinian which could mark the final movements on the Cape Fold Belt (CFB), the Great Karoo (GK) Basin appears to enter an overfilled phase (Catuneanu et al, 2005)